 Over a month later, when my school called for a break, I traveled home to our village.

-“Barka da Gida!” she said animatedly as she sighted me.
-I hastened to them, scooped Gowon from the ground, and threw him happily in the air; he had grown so much.
+“Barka da Gida!” she heartily greeted upon sighting me.
+I hastened to them, scooped Gowon from the ground, and threw him cheerfully in the air; he had grown so much.
 My brothers and sisters all ran out to form a circle around me, each embracing me at once.

-I looked above them to Habibah’s smiling face, she looked happy, renewed even…
+I looked above them at Habibah’s smiling face.
+She looked happy, renewed even.

 “Yaya kike?”
 I asked her, above the noise and chatter of my siblings hovering around me.

 “Ina lafiya,” she laughed, then added, “Ba damuwa.”